 There is no formal or professional support structure in place at Autscape.
 All participants are considered competent and autonomous.
-We believe you can make your own decisions and manage your needs in the way that best suits you.
+That means we believe you can make your own decisions and manage your needs in the way that best suits you.
 Sometimes that might mean bringing someone to support you.
+You are expected to:

-- Take care of your health, hygiene and stress levels.
+- Take care of your health, hygiene and stress levels

-- Respect others' space and property.
+- Respect others' space and property

-- Follow rules about things like smoking and noise.
+- Follow rules about things like smoking and noise

-- Organise your time and manage your activity level.
+- Organise your time and manage your activity level

-- Orient yourself.
+- Orient yourself

 - Say 'no'

-- Ask for help when needed.
+- Ask for help when needed